 How to Make Turkey Pot Pie Step by Step

-Chicken and peas in a pan with a wooden spoon.
+Filling for turkey pot pie in a pan with a wooden spoon.

-Cover the Pie: Cover the dish with the second crust, trimming the excess dough, and pinching the edges of the 2 crusts together.
+Cover the pie: Cover the turkey pie with the second crust, trimming the excess dough, and pinching the edges of the 2 crusts together.
+Make a few slits in the top crust for venting.

-Egg Wash and Bake: Beat 1 large egg and a splash of water in a small dish.
-Brush the egg wash over the crust.
-With a knife, make a few slits in the top crust for venting.
-Bake in the oven for 30-35 minutes.
-Check pot pie halfway through and cover with tin foil if the crust is becoming too browned.
+Bake for 30-35 minutes.
+Check the pot pie halfway through and cover with tin foil if the crust is becoming too browned.

 Meet Krista Teigen